codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Equals-explained-82e9.md

 Take a look at the Flode chart on the left.
-Below is the Javascript code.
+Below is the JavaScript code.

 ```javscript
 if ( number == 100 ) {